Pascal Emanuel Egli

 About

 Pascal Egli has a PhD in Geography from the University of Lausanne, Switzerland ("ice-marginal subglacial channels and their relationship to the rapid retreat of temperate Alpine glaciers", 2022), and a Master degree from ETH Zurich (2014), on the topic of Large Eddy Simulations for urban canopies.
 He has work experience in natural hazards engineering, including hydraulic modelling in 1D and 2D.
-Pascal has done glaciology fieldwork on several Alpine glaciers in the Swiss Alps, on two glaciers in Lyngen Alps as well as in the Nepal Himalayas, using methods such as Ground Penetrating Radar, UAV, tracer experiments and dGPS.

 Research

-(1) I am a contributor to the GOTHECA project.
+(1) I am a contributor to the GOTHECA project (2021-2025).
 GOTHECA focuses on glacier impacts on hydrological catchments in Europe, Central Asia and South America.
 The objective is to gain a better understanding of glacier hydrology and future water resources, as well as of the hydrological dangers posed by GLOFS.
 I am responsible for the fieldwork component of GOTHECA, and I am contributing to writing publications.

 Publications